hanhanwu/Hanhan-Machine-Learning-Model-Implementation/PriceModels_ReadMe.txt

 5. optimization_alg.py
  * Using annealing optimization - an algorithm used for global optimum.
 It is often used when the search space is discrete.
  * For problems where finding the precise global optimum is less important than finding an acceptable global optimum in a fixed amount of time, simulated annealing may be preferable to alternatives such as brute-force search or gradient descent.
+ * The cost function is used to decide whether to update to the new feature vector in each step of optimization loop.
+In this code, users have the freedom to decide which algorithm will be used in the cross validation of the cost function.

 6. rescale_and_normalization.py
  * By using rescale, we can control the influence from each attribute.
 For unnecessary attribute, we can set its scale value as 0.